 "Milia are caused by dead skin cells getting trapped in your pores.
-Cleansing helps clear away the debris and reduces the chances of blocked pores."
+Cleansing helps clear away the debris and reduces the chances of blocked pores."2.
+Inflammation and spots

 Dr Maryam Zamani is a cosmetic and leading aesthetic doctor, with extensive experience in dermatology, and is also the creator and founder of skincare brand MZ Skin.